mrphishxxx/stack-python-plone/README.md

 ##Usage:
 Using a web browser, visit your new Plone site at `http://{yourinstance}-{useraccount}.dotcloud.com` and log in.
-Use the following credentials:

-    username: admin
-    password: admin

 For example if your instance is called `zope` and your dotcloud username is `fooguy`, then the site should be accessible at:

     http://zope-fooguy.dotcloud.com

+###Your credentials (admin password)
+The following command will retrieve your admin password:

+    dotcloud run www cat code/adminPassword.txt

 ###Zope Server Root

 You can always reach the root of the Zope server by visiting `http://{yourinstance}-{useraccount}.dotcloud.com/_setup_`.

-For example above, the zope root would be:
+For the example above, the zope root would be:

     http://zope-fooguy.dotcloud.com/_setup_

 ###View the status of the services